 Councilmember Viagran spoke on the importance of Parks being sustainable while being teaching opportunities.
 She highlighted Partnerships developed and recommended that said continue.
+She asked for a list of Partners and Funding to be provided for assistance with Park Programs.
 At the request of Councilmember Viagran, Ms. Martin explained that Funds totaling \$122,000 for the maintenance of Spark Parks did not come from the Deferred Maintenance Fund.
 It was reported that Deferred Maintenance allocations would be used for the Palo Alto Natatorium, Denman Pond, San Pedro Springs Park, Dellview Pool Accessibility Improvements, Miraflores Park, and Elmendorf Park Renovations.

 Councilmember Viagran thanked the Department for implementing the Viva Swim Program.
 She asked for clarification regarding policing efforts for the Medina River and Trailway.
-Ms. Martin stated that Park Police would be responsible for said and that the 7 new Park Police Positions were being proposed to assist with the Initiative.
+Ms. Martin stated that Park Police would be responsible for same and that 7 new Park Police Positions were being proposed to assist with the Initiative.